-- Each class will come with reading assignments: from textbooks, websites, scientific articles - Read them ahead of time!

-PLEASE TAKE NOTES - most classes presented on board.
+- Each class will come with reading assignments: from textbooks, websites, scientific articles - Read them ahead of time! - Especially if you are doing the lecture notes. - Lectures: - first ~40-50 minutes lecture-style - remaining time discussion (again important to be prepared) - PLEASE TAKE NOTES most classes presented on board.
 No additional material provided.